-The Resilient Landscape and Livelihood Project has four main components:
+The Resilient Landscapes and Livelihoods Project has four major components:

-- Component 1: Investment in Green Infrastructure and Resilient Livelihoods; - Component 2: Strengthening Institutions, Information and Monitoring for Resilience; - Component 3: Land Administration and Use; and - Component 4: Project Management and Reporting.
+- Component 1:Green Infrastructure and Resilient Livelihoods; - Component 2:Investing in Institutions and Information for Resilience; - Component 3:Rural Land Administration and Use; and - Component 4:Project Management and Reporting.

-Components two and four may not pose adverse environmental and social risks during implementation.
-This ESMF is prepared mainly to highlight issues associated with and address environmental and social impacts arising from the implementation of sub-projects under Component one and Component three.
+Component 2 and 4 may not pose adverse environmental and social risks during implementation.
+This ESMF is prepared mainly to highlight issues associated with and address environmental and social impacts arising from the implementation of sub-projects under Component 1 and Component 3.

 2.4.1.
-Component 1: Investment in Green Infrastructure and Resilient Livelihoods
+Component 1: Green Infrastructure and Resilient Livelihoods

 The objectives of this component are to support the restoration of degraded landscapes in selected micro-watersheds and to help build resilient livelihoods on these newly productive foundations in selected watersheds/woredas vulnerable to climate variability and change, recurrent drought and floods.
-This involves two specific types of activities: (i) those aimed at improving the implementation and impact of biophysical measures in degraded micro-watersheds (including improved livestock management and green corridors); and (ii) activities focused on addressing the livelihood dimension among project beneficiaries (CSA, community infrastructure, household energy, private sector development).
-This will be achieved through (i) the implementation of sustainable soil and water conservation practices in line with Multi-Year Development Plans (MYDPs) in SLMP-II and newly identified watersheds; (ii) support for the adoption of climate-smart agricultural practices in all project watersheds; and (iii) promotion of livelihood diversification and linkages to value chains in all project watersheds.
+This involves two specific types of activities: (i) those aimed at improving the implementation and impact of biophysical measures in degraded micro-watersheds (including improved livestock management and green corridors); and (ii) those activities focused on addressing the livelihood dimension among project beneficiaries (CSA, community infrastructure, household energy, private sector development).
+This will be achieved through (i) the implementation of sustainable soil and water conservation practices in line with Multi-Year Development Plans (MYDPs) in SLMP-II and newly identified watersheds;

+(ii) support for the adoption of climate-smart agricultural practices in all project watersheds; and (iii) promotion of livelihood diversification and linkages to value chains in all project watersheds.

-The objectives of this component will be achieved through the implementation of the following sub-components: (i) Land Restoration and Watershed Management; (ii) Climate-Smart Agriculture; and (iii) Livelihood Diversification and Connections to Value Chains.
+The objectives of this component will be achieved through the implementation of the following sub-components: (i) land restoration and watershed management; (ii) climate-smart agriculture; and (iii) livelihood diversification and connections to value chains.